vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 Luckily, we have the Python implementation which we know works.
 To unit test `fit_lpc()`, we can simply run the Python version of the function on some data and store both the input and output in a format like JSON.
+Then we check that the Rust code outputs the same thing.

 I used [MessagePack](https://msgpack.org/index.html) rather than JSON to make the fixture more compact.
 The fixture is mainly a bunch of floats, and for that, JSON is very wasteful because it stores numbers like "508.2762307926977" directly in their decimal representation, which in this case is 17 bytes.